bkebede/bkebede.github.io/index.md

 I'm takin this class to see whether I enjoy the concept of programming and want to pursue that as a career path.
 I think being easily frustrated could lead me astray in this class, because it seems easy to get annoyed when your code is not working.
 I just have to understand that persistence is key and to keep at it.

+Sometimes you want numbered lists:

+1. One
+2. Two
+3. Three

 ### Jekyll Themes